Pylons/pyramid/docs/narr/unittesting.rst

 expected to when your application is run in production.

-The suggested mechanism for unit and integration testing of a :mod:`pyramid` application is the Python :mod:`unittest` module.
+The suggested mechanism for unit and integration testing of a :app:`Pyramid` application is the Python :mod:`unittest` module.
 Although this module is named :mod:`unittest`, it is actually capable of driving both unit and integration tests.
 A good :mod:`unittest` tutorial is available within `Dive Into Python
 <http://diveintopython.org/unit_testing/index.html>`_ by Mark Pilgrim.

-:mod:`pyramid` provides a number of facilities that make unit and integration tests easier to write.
-The facilities become particularly useful when your code calls into :mod:`pyramid` -related framework functions.
+:app:`Pyramid` provides a number of facilities that make unit and integration tests easier to write.
+The facilities become particularly useful when your code calls into :app:`Pyramid` -related framework functions.

 .. index::